 The technologies investigated were solar thermal, air source heat pumps, ground source heat pumps, photovoltaic, micro wind, large scale wind, biomass boilers and CHP.
 These were sized according to the plans for Sinclair Meadows available at the time, and outputs calculated from demands and local weather conditions.
 The eventual decisions for energy sources were a large photovoltaic system, with heating from a biomass boiler connected to a small district heating system.

 Finally, Decerna considered the smart metering technologies to be implemented in Sinclair Meadows.
 These were to allow for future monitoring the development, to ensure that the claims of Carbon Negativity can be verified, and so that any mistakes can be traced, allowing for future developments to be improvements of this project.

 With the large renewable energy generation systems, coupled with the sustainable building techniques and materials used in the construction, Sinclair Meadows can justifiably claim to be a truly Carbon Negative Development.

-Sinclair Meadows is now a successfully completed development, with residents having moved in.
+Sinclair Meadows is now a successfully completed development, which has been occupied now for 12 years, showing that carbon negative homes are not an impossible dream of the future, but something which we in the UK have been capable of producing for over a decade.
 Decerna are extremely proud of the part that they played in Four Housing Group’s impressive project, which both gives warm homes to social housing residents, and reduces carbon emissions.